Finding the Second-Best Candidate under the Mallows Model: Abstract

 \section{Abstract}

 The well-known secretary problem in sequential analysis and optimal stopping theory asks one to maximize the probability of finding the optimal candidate in a sequentially examined list under the constraint that accept/reject decisions are made in real-time.
 The problem has received significant interest in the mathematics community and is related to practical questions arising in online search, data streaming, daily purchase modeling and multi-arm bandit mechanisms.
 A version of the problem is the so-called \emph{postdoc problem,} for which the question of interest is to devise a strategy that identifies the second-best candidate with highest possible probability of success.
-We solve the postdoc problem for the untraditional setting where the candidates are not presented uniformly at random but rather according to permutations drawn from the Mallows distribution.
-The Mallows distribution represents the counterpart of a Gaussian distribution for rankings.
-To address the problem, we extend the work in~\cite{jones2020weighted} for the secretary setting and introduce a number of new proof techniques.
-Our results reveal that the optimal stopping criteria depends on the choice of the Mallows model parameter $\theta$: For $\theta > 1,$ the optimal strategy is to reject the first $k'(\theta)$ candidates and then accept the next left-to-right \emph{second-best} candidate.
-This coincides with the optimal strategy for the classical postdoc problem derived in~\cite{rose1982postdoc,vanderbei2012postdoc}, which corresponds to $\theta=1$ and the rankings being drawn uniformly at random.
-For $0<\theta \le 1/2,$ the optimal strategy is to reject the first $k''(\theta)$ candidates and then accept the next left-to-right \emph{best} candidate; if no selection is made before the last candidate, then the last candidate is accepted.
-The most interesting strategy arises for $1/2<\theta<1,$ in which case -- and under certain mild constraints -- the optimal strategy is to reject the first $k_1(\theta)$ candidates and then accept the next left-to-right maximum, or reject the first $k_2(\theta) \ge k_1(\theta)$ candidates and then accept the next left-to-right second maximum, whichever comes first.